DiSSCo/dissco-core-infrastructure/pid/README.md

 The [Handle Manager API](https://github.com/DiSSCo/handle-manager) is deployed twice on the DiSSCo Kubernetes cluster.
 The Handle deployment interfaces with the Handle storage, and the DOI deployment interfaces with the DOI storage.
 The DOI profile also communicates asynchronously with the [DataCite Publisher](https://github.com/DiSSCo/datacite-publisher/).

 ## Network
+Peering connections between VPCs need to be established, according to the servers' storage solutions.

+The Hanndle Server's storage is deployed in a separate VPC, the DiSSCo DB VPC, so a peering connection needs to be established between the Handle Server and the DB VPC.

-Peering connections between the Handle VPC and the DiSSCo VPC, and between the DOI VPC and DiSSCo VPC, need to be established.
-The Handle Server needs read access to its database, which is deployed over the DiSSCo VPC.
-On the other hand, the DOI API (deployed on the DiSSCo VPC) needs read/write access to the DOI database, which is deployed over the DOI VPC.
-Though the storage solutions differ between DOI and Handle infrastructures, the resulting peering connections are the same.
+On the other hand, the DOI Server is deployed on the same VPC as its database, the DOI VPC.
+However, the DOI API, which is deployed on the DiSSCo K8s VPC, needs read/write access to the database.
+Therefore, a peering connection needs to be established between the DOI VPC and the DiSSCo K8s VPC.

 # Handle Server Installation and Deployment Guide